-Alongside these programs, OCTA also makes state, federal and local funding available to all 34 cities, the County, and local agencies or organizations who go through one of the 34 cities or County.
+Alongside these programs, OCTA also makes state rederal and local funding available to all 34 cities, the County, and local agencies or organizations v. o go through one of the 34 cities or County.
 These Call for Projects include:

-- Enhanced Mobility for Seniors and Disabled Grant Program - Bicycle Corridor Improvement Program - Pavement Management Relief Funding Program - 2023 Orange County Complete Streets Program
+- Enhanced Mobility for Seniors and Disabled Grant Program - Bicycle Corridor Improvement Program - Pavement Management Relief Funding Frogram - 2023 Orange County Complete Streets Program

-Total passenger volume at Orange County's John Wayne Airport totaled 964,073 in March 2024, a 3.1 percent year-over year decrease but also an incredible rebound from the pandemic-era nadir of just 25,313 in April 2020.
+Total passenger volume at Orange County's John Wayne Airport totaled 964,073 in March 2024, a 3.1 percent year-over for decrease but also an incredible rebound from the pandemic-era nadir of 155 2 313 April 2020.

-Total Monthly Passengers Served at John Wayne Airport, January 2019 - March 2024
+Total Monthly Passe, Ters Served at John Wayne Airport, January 2019 - March 2024

-Source: OCair.com 15
+Source: OCair.com